avventoapps/Telefyna-App/README.md

 ## TODO
+- [ ] test dates down the playlist if it overwrites the schedule
+- [ ] Test playlist modification etc
+- [ ] test and fix mid night runner
 - [ ] Test setupLocalPrograms: addedFirstItem
 - [ ] handle current play at switch not buffering video
 - [ ] Add stop or change audit event